Flagship crypto researchBTC

 Bitcoin sentiment is where macro, liquidity, and conviction all collide in public.

-This page gives visitors a cleaner frame for BTC than social chatter or one-day price moves.
+This guide gives investors a cleaner frame for BTC than social chatter or one-day price moves.

 Bitcoin is one of the most widely followed assets in every market regime.
-A useful public page should explain how ETF flows, macro liquidity, leverage, and long-term adoption narratives interact before you open live analysis.
+A useful research guide should explain how ETF flows, macro liquidity, leverage, and long-term adoption narratives interact before you open live analysis.

 Signals that usually move BTC sentiment